leejames00/scp_matbogi/README.md

 for each node

-Set the node name for each node, and send `start` in one of the client to vote
+Set the node name for each node, and send `start` in one of the clients to start voting

 ## TODOs

+* Implement blocking threshold
+* Set a node as faulty
 * Dynamic quorum construction
 * Hashing
 * Validating the messages
 * Instead of a client-server architecture, use p2p
 * Record the history of a node's fields in msg_list
-*

 ## References